 - Effective 11 25 February:

 - Entry is permitted only for essential purposes.

-- o Essential reasons are defined as:
+- Essential reasons are defined as:

-- Work: - Training/studies; - Family reunion; - Receiving medical treatment; - Accompanying a minor; - Return to one's place of residence; - Attending a funeral. - It will not be possible to complete registration on the covidpass.lv website without entering a self-certification that one of the above-mentioned reasons exist.
-The international carrier must make sure that its passengers have submitted this self-certification. - These particular measures and restrictions which have been instituted do not apply to persons crossing the border of Latvia in performance of duties and responsibilities related to their work as commercial carriers, such as hauliers. - Entry to Latvia in a private vehicle is allowed for Latvian nationals, including nationals of the European Union, the European Economic Area, the Swiss Confederation, the United Kingdom, and permanent residents of the European Union who have a residence permit in Latvia. - Passenger transport to and from Ireland, Portugal and the United Kingdom is completely suspended. - Effective 2 February, arrivals who have proof of vaccination are not required to quarantine: - Vaccinations can be from one of nine global suppliers, as things stand, and not only the three European Union-approved producers. - The same exemption applies to those who have already contracted the coronavirus during the preceding six months, and recovered, providing they also have proof of this. - The vaccination certificate must reflect the individual's personal data in Estonian, Russian or English, as well as the disease against which the person has been vaccinated, when the vaccine was formulated, which vaccine was used as well as data on the issuer of the vaccine, and the vaccine batch number.
+- Work;

+- Training/studies;

+- Family reunion;

+- Receiving medical treatment;

+- Accompanying a minor;

+- Return to one's place of residence;

+- Attending a funeral.

+- It will not be possible to complete registration on the covidpass.lv website without entering a self-certification that one of the above-mentioned reasons exist.
+The international carrier must make sure that its passengers have submitted this self-certification.

+- These particular measures and restrictions which have been instituted do not apply to persons crossing the border of Latvia in performance of duties and responsibilities related to their work as commercial carriers, such as hauliers.

+- Entry to Latvia in a private vehicle is allowed for Latvian nationals, including nationals of the European Union, the European Economic Area, the Swiss Confederation, the United Kingdom, and permanent residents of the European Union who have a residence permit in Latvia.

+- Passenger transport to and from Ireland, Portugal and the United Kingdom is completely suspended.

+- Effective 2 February, arrivals who have proof of vaccination are not required to quarantine:

+- Vaccinations can be from one of nine global suppliers, as things stand, and not only the three European Union-approved producers.